 Child custody can be the most contentious part of going through a divorce.
 We know you want what’s best for your family, but you may have questions on how to achieve that.
 We’ve compiled some of the concerns many parents undergoing custody battles face.

-Child custody can be changed via a child custody agreement modification.
+Child custody can be changed via a custody agreement modification.
 These are critical as verbal modifications typically don’t stand up in court.
-Most often, child custody can be modified when it is in the best interest of the child or the custodial parent is moving and wishes to relocate the child.
+Most often, custody can be modified when it is in the best interest of the child or the custodial parent is moving and wishes to relocate the child.

 Can child custody be in a prenup?

-Child custody or support cannot be included in a prenup.
+Custody or support cannot be included in a prenup.
 The court maintains the final say in determining what is in the best interest of a child as well as for calculating child support costs.

 - Drug and alcohol abuse